mehmandarov/mehmandarov.github.io/_posts/2017-07-27-docker-cmd-survival-guide.markdown

 author: rustam.mehmandarov
 ---

-_A brief introduction to ten important and absolute basic Docker commands to get you started, and keep you going in the command line interface._
+_A brief introduction to ten essential and absolute basic Docker commands to get you started, and keep you going in the command-line interface._

 - [Getting Started](#getting-started)
 - [Commands, Files, and Folders Inside a Container](#commands-files-and-folders-inside-a-container)